nelmio/NelmioApiDocBundle/Resources/doc/swagger-support.rst

 .. note::

     You can omit the ``200`` entry in the ``responseMap`` property and specify the default ``output`` property instead.
-That will result on the same thing.
+That will result in the same response.

 Integration with ``swagger-api/swagger-ui``
 -------------------------------------------